 You might need a seat belt extender if:

-• You have limited mobility, arthritis, or a traumatic injury that makes reaching the buckle hard.
+- You have limited mobility, arthritis, or a traumatic injury that makes it hard to reach the buckle.

-Every person deserves to travel safely, no matter their size, shape, or needs.
+Every passenger deserves to travel safely, regardless of body shape, mobility, or seating design.

-Types of Seat Belt Extender and How They Work
+Types of Seat Belt Extenders and How They Work

-Seat belt extenders come in several different styles, each designed to accommodate unique needs.
+Seat belt extenders come in several styles, each designed for different needs and vehicle layouts.

 When and Where to Use a Seat Belt Extender